laurencelundblade/QCBOR/README.md

 ## Spiffy Decode

-In mid-2020 a large addition makes the decoder more powerful and easy to use.
+In Fall 2020 a large addition makes the decoder more powerful and easy to use.
 Backwards compatibility with the previous API is retained as the new decoding features layer on top of it.

 The first noticable addition are functions to get particular data types.
 These are an alternative to and built on top of QCBORDecode_GetNext() that does the type checking and in some cases sophisticated type conversion.
 They track an error state internally so the caller doesn't need.
 They also handle the CBOR tagged data types thoroughly and properly.

 In line with all the new get functions for non-aggregate types there are new functions for aggregate types.
 When a map is expected,